cortado-mobile-solutions/apidoc-mdm/docs/auth.md

 ```

 ## Authentication Request
 **This authentication method should only be used to execute requests in a user context.
-For the admin context the api key authentication is recommended**
+For the admin context the api key authentication is recommended**<br>
 An access token can be issued for **admin or user access**.
 A user token can only be used for managing devices of the authenticated user.
 An admin token grants access to all devices of the managed tenant.<br>
 An admin account is able to login to the Cortado MDM management console [here](https://go.mycortado.com/fw).
 A user account is not able to login to this console.
 A user account can only be created from within the console by the admin.